 Price is the ultimate distinction between a T1 and DSL line.
 Depending on the type of package you have, the cost of DSL service may well be anywhere from $19 and $79 a month.
 As recently as five years ago a T1 line rate was an average of about $1,000 per month.
 This was beyond the financial constraints of numerous businesses.
 Ever since then the cost of a T1 network now is priced from the high $300's to the low $700's monthly, making it a choice that small businesses and even independent professionals are more likely to consider.
 A T1 line is more expensive than DSL, but what is the true expense to your company in case your Internet connection goes down?
 If you feel that your business absolutely demands that your personnel, phone calls, and electronic mail are always kept active, it is mandatory that you ditch DSL and hold a trustworthy T1 line.

-We are experts in Kinsey Fractional T1 Line.
-This page is a quick summary of the products specifically offered by T1Market in Kinsey.
+We help you with Kinsey T-1 Line.
+This page is a quick summary of the services specifically offered by T1Market in Kinsey.

 Going forward, our goal is to continuously enhance our product offerings.
-We now offer enterprise items usually employed by bigger corporations, particularly: gigabit ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Many of our suppliers also provide complimentary managed Cisco routers for multi-year contracts.
-Mainly, our objective is to build a bond with you - our customer - that will certainly last for years to come.
-Obtaining your trust is exactly what we do here.
-Conserving you cash on inexpensive bandwidth services is how we keep it.
+We now deliver business products usually used by bigger firms, specifically: fiber ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Many of our carriers also offer cost-free managed Cisco routers for multi-year agreements.
+Primarily, our goal is to develop a bond with you - our customer - that will certainly last for years to come.
+Acquiring your trust is exactly what we do here.
+Conserving you money on inexpensive broadband services is precisely how we keep it.